 The internship partner must comply with legal provisions regarding health and safety at work for the duration of the internship.

 The intern shall benefit from social protection under current legislation.
-According to the provisions of Law no. 346/2002 on insurance for work accidents and occupational diseases, with subsequent amendments and completions, the intern benefits from the legislation relating to occupational accidents throughout the internship period.

 In case of an accident, either during or while traveling to/from work, the internship partner must notify the insurer.